 In an effort to gain insights into the impact of pharmacologically induced excitatory/inhibitory imbalance in infancy on the brain proteome, we employed mass spectrometric imaging (MSI) technology to study changes in protein expression in postnatal day 10 (P10) rat brains following neonatal exposure to the NMDA receptor antagonist dizocilpine (MK801).
 Analysis of rat brains exposed to vehicle or MK801 and comparison of their MALDI MS images revealed differential abundances of several proteins.
-We then identified these markers such as ubiquitin, purkinje cell protein 4 (PEP-19), cytochrome c oxidase subunits and calmodulin, by a combination of reversed-phase (RP) HPLC fractionation and top-down tandem MS platform using high resolution orbitrap mass spectrometers.
 Our findings indicate that a brief neonatal exposure to a compound that alters excitatory/inhibitory balance in the brain has a long term effect on protein expression patterns during subsequent development, highlighting the utility of MALDI-MSI as a discovery tool for potential biomarkers.

 In addition to brain tissues, cerebrospinal fluid (CSF) provides another excellent source for putative biomarkers indicative of neurological diseases.
-CSF samples obtained from a mouse model for AxD were analyzed via a shotgun proteomics approach.
-This approach resulted in the identification of 289 proteins with relative quantitation of 103 proteins performed using label-free spectral counting analysis.
+Using a label-free spectral counting approach, we investigated CSF samples obtained from a mouse model for AxD.
 In a more recent study of biomarker discovery in AD patients, we conducted a large-scale comparative glycoproteomic analysis via lectin affinity chromatography to enrich glycoproteins from CSF samples collected from control, mild cognitive impairment (MCI) and AD groups.
-Our preliminary results showed that 137, 145 and 132 glycoproteins were identified in control, MCI and AD group respectively by spectral counting.
-Among these proteins, 75 identifications show increasing or decreasing trend from control - MCI - AD, which are potential biomarker candidates that may play a significant role in diagnosis and treatment of AD.
+Preliminary results from these on-going studies will be presented.
 Collectively, these examples highlight the unique advantages of MS-based proteomic tools for biomarker discovery in neurological diseases.